Rick's Blog

 Councilman Spencer referred to Hayward’s comments as “one of those wake-up calls.”

 “The mayor just reminded us of some casualties.
-He reminded us to keep the eye on the ball,” the councilman said.
-“I don’t want to lose focus on the ball, which is the Y.”
+He reminded us to keep our eyes on the ball,” the councilman said.
+I don’t want to lose focus on the ball, which is the Y.”

-While most of the council seemed to want to “reengage”—or “push the reset button”—only Spencer and Johnson had the appetite to initiate the task force.
+While most of the council seemed to want to “reengage” or “push the reset button,” only Spencer and Johnson had the appetite to initiate the task force.
 That motion failed on a 2-7 vote.

 “You may be unhappy,” the president told Spencer, “but I hope you won’t become angry.”

-In the end, council reluctantly agreed with City Attorney Jim Messer—“I would offer up the opinion that the process seems to be working just fine at this point”—and voted 7-2, with Council persons Sherri Myers and Charles Bare dissenting, to have Wu approach the Y in an effort to bring the organization back to the negotiating table.
+In the end, the council reluctantly agreed with City Attorney Jim Messer—“I would offer up the opinion that the process seems to be working just fine at this point”—and voted 7-2, with Council persons Sherri Myers and Charles Bare dissenting, to have Wu approach the Y in an effort to bring the organization back to the negotiating table.

 Exit mobile version